eggsy/website/README.md

   - No CSS used!
 The website is done without touching CSS (except some transitions and directives)
 - ✅ Written in TypeScript, so you know what you're doing!
   - Intellisense, module prop auto-completion and all that juicy TS craziness!
-- ✅ Uses Vite (`nuxt-vite`)!
-  - So you don't have to worry about your CPU, build time or HMR even if we have TypeScript and lots of stuff in this project!
-It's just fast!
-- ✅ Over 15+ custom components!
+- ✅ Over 20+ custom components!
   - Smart components.
+  - Beautiful Cards and Skeleton Loaders.
   - Custom props, styles, and classes!

 ### 🔧 Getting Started